Aditya-U7/Morse_code_encoder_decoder/README.md

 This program encodes the following characters: letters (A to Z), digits (0-9) and special characters (, . ? : - ' " ( ) = + X @ ;) to Morse code.

-It can also decodes the Morse code of the above characters back to the plain text.
+It can also decode the Morse code of the above characters back to the plain text.

 It first asks the user to select the conversion scheme: from Text to Morse or Morse to text.